NikhilMSeb/Cisco-Exercise-Nov22/json-implementation/README.md

 ADD new photo

 ADD
-Follow the instructions to log in (feel free to try accessing other without)
+Follow the instructions to log in (feel free to try accessing other without) ??

 ADD
-After logging in, can follow list (same as below)
+After logging in ??

 3. Visit the following endpoint in your browser to see a list of all stored URLs and their statuses from the database:

 > http://localhost:8000/v1/urlinfo/all

-ADD new photo
+ADD output

 4. Visit the following endpoint in your browser (with your own input) to obtain the status of a specific URL in the database: